Last updated 2014

 The advantage of using GPS to limit false alarms was illustrated when we tested the Escort Passport 9500ci along with the

 hardly ever false-alarms.
-The Escort Passport 9500ci (also the Escort Passport Max and the Escort Passport 9500ix) comes with a feature called Auto Learn.
+The Escort Passport 9500ci (also the Passport Max and Passport 9500ix) has a feature called Auto Learn.
 Drive

 This use of GPS and some clever programming make the Escort Passport 9500ci the quietest remote radar detector we've